 Stop making excuses.
 There’s no such thing as too young or too old.

-The right moment is now.
+If you know you need a change, the right moment is now.
 Right now.

 Do What You Love